ucla-ux/ucla-admin-color-schemes/README.md

-# UCLA Bruin Admin Color Schemes for WordPress
+# UCLA Bruin Admin Color Schemes

-Bring some Bruin personality to your WordPress site with UCLA light and dark color schemes

 ## Description

-Dark and light UCLA color schemes for WordPress admin
+Adds UCLA light and dark color schemes to user profiles to bring UCLA branding to your WordPress site.

 ## Instructions
 1. Install plugin and activate